AnySoftKeyboard/AnySoftKeyboard/README.md

 # Release
 * Every commit to _master_ branch will deploy a new release to the _ALPHA_ channel in Google Play-Store.
 You can subscribe to this release channel by joining the [Google+](https://plus.google.com/communities/106050362696748221135) group, and opt-in by visiting [this link](https://play.google.com/apps/testing/com.menny.android.anysoftkeyboard).
 * Every once in a while, a stable enough _ALPHA_ will be promoted to _BETA_.
 You can opt-in to this channel by visiting [this link](https://play.google.com/apps/testing/com.menny.android.anysoftkeyboard).
-* Once all requirements for a release were finished, a _STABLE_ [release branch](https://github.com/AnySoftKeyboard/AnySoftKeyboard/tree/release-branch) will be cut.
+* Once all requirements for a release were finished, a _STABLE_ release branch (in the format of `release-branch-vX.X-rX`) will be cut.
 Every commit to this branch will be automatically published to Google Play Store, and will roll-out users gradually.

 # Notes